 Please note also that where credited, the copyright of some images used here may belong to others and unless the images are used for personal purposes within the context of this web page, permission may be required from the copyright holder for their re-use.

-Reproduction of this web site, in whole or in part, on compilation CD/DVDs is a breach of this copyright as is mirroring the site elsewhere on the internet (with the exception of search engine indexing).
+Reproduction of this web site, in whole or in part, on compilation CD/DVDs is a breach of this copyright as is mirroring the site elsewhere on the internet (with the exception of search engine indexing and Wayback Machine).
 If you're reading this site anywhere other than http://underground-history.co.uk, please let me know.

-The only information gathered about visitors to this site are the standard web logs provided by my service provider and any comments provided in the guest book.
+The only information gathered about visitors to this site are the standard web logs provided by my service provider.
 Email addresses given in communication are kept in strict confidence and are never used for any purposes or handed on to third parties without the express permission of the sender.